Pfuster12/LiveChart/README.md

 ```

 Or provide the full set of display capabilities by adding a baseline, a gradient fill and
-the axis bounds with text data points:
+the axis bounds with data labels:

 ```kotlin
  val dataset = Dataset(mutableListOf(DataPoint(0f, 1f),